gal-s2/Cluetact/README.md

 ![Cluetact Logo](Client/src/assets/Cluetact.jpeg)

 **Cluetact** is a real-time, multiplayer word game where players compete to guess secret words based on clever clues.
-Inspired by the Israeli game *Contact*, it blends deduction, creativity, and speed — all built for the modern web.
+It blends deduction, creativity, and speed — all built for the modern web.

 ## ✅ Project Status